Maylon-tech/Gym_React-website-Vite/README.md

 # Gym_React-website-Vite
-Practing more Typescript and Aniamtio on React
+Practing more Typescript and Animation with Framer Motion on React using Vite.